nblilili/Learn-vuepress/docs/en/00_o2o_audio/05_adv_func/00_call_management/C++.md

 ### Call recording

 .You can record during a call.
-The current recording status determines to turn on or off recording.
+Trun on/off recording depends on the current recording status.
 If recording is in progress or the call is hanged or suspended, audio recording cannot be performed.
 The recording status can be obtained through the [getAudioRecord](https://developer.juphoon.com/portal/reference/V2.1/windows/C++/html/class_j_c_call_item.html#ad8b5118a3c06a156e917f59625bcc73d)